GeorgeNiece/amazon-mwaa-v2-workflow-demo/README.md

     8.1 In the Airflow Web Server Interface, Click in the top panel "Admin > Variables", proceed to load the JSON file generated in step 5
     8.2 Return to the DAGs pannel, Click on the *mwaa_blogpost_data_pipeline* Dag and proceed to inspect the "Tree View" and "Graph View" of the DAG
     8.3 Enable the Dag by clicking on the "Off" icon in the top left.
 It will transition to "On" and one execution of the dag will be scheduled and executed.
-    8.4 Inspect the transitions of the Dag, the Amazon S3 Buckets involved in the Data Pipelenie, Amazon EMR service (Cluster Creation and Termination), and AWS Glue Crawler.
+    8.4 Inspect the transitions of the Dag, the Amazon S3 Buckets involved in the Data Pipeline, Amazon EMR service (Cluster Creation and Termination), and AWS Glue Crawler.
-    8.5 Finaly in the Aamazon S3 Bucket *datalake_processed_bucket/athena_results* you'll find the results of this data pipelinee in a CSV Format.
+    8.5 Finaly in the Aamazon S3 Bucket *cdk-mwaa-s3-datalakeprocessed*/athena_results* you'll find the results of this data pipelinee in a CSV Format.

 #### Cleanup